MariliaFernandes/nutritrack-challenge/README.md

-# 🥗 NutriTrack Challenge
+# 🥗 NutriTrack Challenge — React Native CLI

 A React Native implementation of a nutrition dashboard developed as part of a technical challenge.

-The application presents a daily nutrition overview, including calorie progress, macronutrient tracking, meal information, and navigation elements.
+The application presents a daily nutrition overview, including calorie progress, macronutrient tracking, meal information, and bottom navigation.

 ## 📱 Preview